ervandew/eclim/src/doc/content/guides/install.rst

 with at least the core set of commands that eclim provides, all of which are found at the index of the eclim :ref:`documentation <vim/index>`.

-After doing that you can then procede to create your first project\:
+After doing that you can then proceed to create your first project\:

 - :ref:`Java Project Guide <guides/java/project>`
+- :ref:`Python Project Guide <guides/python/project>`
 - :ref:`Php Project Guide <guides/php/project>`